Moyale forced to travel to Blantyre on Monday due to 'unfair' Super League fixture

 Mhango said this in Blantyre Tuesday Morning at College of Medicine Sports Complex where the team is training.

-“We played our first game at home, second game away against Ekwendeni Hammers in Karonga, then travelled to Lilongwe to play against KB.
+“We played our first game at home, second game was away against Ekwendeni Hammers in Mzuzu, then we travelled to Lilongwe to play against KB.
 This week we play against Bullets in Blantyre.
 With the club’s financial status, how can we survive?

 “We came early in Blantyre to cut some expenses.
 The Tnm Super League Fixture is just abnormal for Malawi teams, we decided to proceed to Blantyre a day after KB game at least to minimize some costs,” said Mhango.